tsividis/vgdl/fMRI_README.md

 Python setup
 ------

 See README.md, though it's a bit incomplete.
-Here is how I got the code working on my Mac (in a virtual environment using [Anaconda](https://docs.anaconda.com/anaconda/install/mac-os/); make sure to install the Python 2.7 version):
+Here is how I got the code working on my Mac (in a virtual environment using [Anaconda](https://docs.anaconda.com/anaconda/install/mac-os/); make sure to install the Python 2.7 version; you might also need [Homebrew](https://brew.sh/)):

     conda deactivate
     conda create -n pedro python=2